feminism-chat/feminism-chat.github.io/faq.md

 All around the world, not just in the USA.
 So please don't be US-centric.

+# Can I talk about anything I want?

+No. Please don't talk about these topics:
+1. your recreational drug use (including alcohol)
+1. your personal sexual exploits
+1. public displays of affection and flirting

+New people are especially encouraged to stay on-topic.
+We prefer that people always talk about feminism, but are more willing to be lenient with long-time contributors.

 # Am I allowed to disagree with you or hold different opinions?

 Yes, but not about everything.
 Some opinions are mandatory.
 The mandatory opinions are: